VividhPandey003/ArduTurtle/README.md

 ## Installation Instructions

-1. Assemble the hardware according to the schematic provided in [link to schematics].
+1. Assemble the hardware according to the schematic provided in the schematic [in progress].
 2. Install the Arduino IDE on your computer.
 3. Download the project files and open `arduTurtle.ino` with the Arduino IDE.
 4. Install the necessary libraries through the Arduino Library Manager.